 With online classrooms, there would definitely be a lot of questions and doubts lingering about.
 Hence, now is the time for you and your classmates to stick and work together.
 More pairs of ears are definitely better than just one.
 It may be hard to connect with your peers digitally but making use of online platforms can make it engaging and fun.
 You can opt to create a Google Document with a few of your classmates to take notes together or even meet up after class through a video chat to go through the lesson with each other.
 In this period, your professors may be receiving a ton of other emails than usual and your queries may not be answered immediately.
 Hence, having your peers to rely on to for clarification will be a good start.
 Here are more Ways to Connect with Your Online Classmates During a Time of Social Distancing.

-Also check out more peer-to-peer advice and recommended resources on Hacks #3 Online Collaboration and #4 Online Group Work!
+Also check out more peer-to-peer advice and recommended resources on Hack #3 Group Work Skills!

 Here are 3 alternatives to face-to-face communication: